bkocis/DRLND_Pr_1_Navigation/report.md

 ![](https://latex.codecogs.com/svg.latex?Y^{DoubleQ}_{t}&space;=&space;R_{t&plus;1}&plus;\gamma&space;Q(S_{t&plus;1},&space;argmaxQ(S_{t&plus;1},a;\theta_{t});&space;{\theta}^{'}_{t}))

 #### d).
-Double Deep Q-Network
+Double Deep Q-Network (DDQN)

+It is expected that the implementation of the Double Q-learning will reduce overestimations of the Q-learning algorithm.
 DDQN differs from Double Q-learning only by the weights of the second network which are replaced with the weights of the target network:

 ![](https://latex.codecogs.com/svg.latex?Y^{DoubleDQN}_{t}&space;=&space;R_{t&plus;1}&plus;\gamma&space;Q(S_{t&plus;1},&space;argmaxQ(S_{t&plus;1},a;\theta_{t});&space;{\theta}^{-}_{t}))

-It is expected that the implementation of the Double Q-learning will reduce overestimations of the Q-learning algorithm.

-#### 2.2 Implementation

-Only the learning method of the Agent class is modified.
+The double DQN network was implemented by modifying only the learning method of the Agent class in the `dqn_agent.py`.
 Instead defining the next targets of the Q-Network as the maximum value of the targets, the states are gathered and the maximum value assigned to the next target

 ```python
 if self.ddqn: